rdefeo/stonks/README.md

 # stonks
 This is a stocks board for the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) project.
 It will fetch and display single day stock price information for a list of tickers.
 It will display the single day dollar change and percent change, and an intraday price chart.
+The display assumes a 64x32 LED matrix.
+See Configuration for details.

 <img src="DOGE.jpg" width=300></img>
 <img src="DIS.jpg" width=300></img>